will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 <script id="serverApp-state" type="application/json">{&q;https://ghibliapi.herokuapp.com/films&q;:[{&q;id&q;:&q;4e236f34-b981-41c3-8c65-f8c9000b94e7&q;,&q;title&q;:&q;Only Yesterday&q...</script>
 ```

-We can see here that State Transfer stores the application state data inside of a script which gets appended to the end of `index.html` during the server render!
+We can see here that `TransferState` stores the application state data inside of a script which gets appended to the end of `index.html` during the server render!

 ## Conclusions